experimentech/Lilith-AI/docs/POC_RESULTS.md

 Similarity: Below 0.90 threshold (encoder limitation)
 ```

-**Recommendation:** When integrated with proper BNN encoder (PMFlowEmbeddingEncoder), similar concepts will cluster better.
+**Recommendation:** When integrated with proper BioNN encoder (PMFlowEmbeddingEncoder), similar concepts will cluster better.
 Consider:
 - Lower initial threshold to 0.80 for testing
 - Use hierarchical clustering approach
 - Add manual synonym mapping as fallback